-Atiku denies rift with Secondus, PDP governors, others – Vanguard
+‘Atiku , a factor in Nigerian politics’ – The Punch

 Atiku denies rift with Secondus, PDP governors, others

-ABUJA- Former Vice President and a chieftain of the Peoples Democratic Party (PDP), Atiku Abubakar has denied media report of a purported rift between him, the party's national chairman, Prince Uche Secondus as well as governors elected on the platform …

-Atiku denies fallout with Secondus, PDP governors
+Atiku: I have no frosty relationship with Secondus, PDP governors

 Do you have something awesome to share with the world?
 Click here to share